 - International organizations (10%), with global and regional organizations working on governance norms and human rights and global health as top targets

 - IT firms (7%) particularly focused on IT products and service providers

-Maturing your security posture to meet the threat of nation-state grade attacks
+Maturing your security posture to meet the threat of nation-state grade cyberattacks

-The good news is that nation-state grade attacks can be detected and responded to quickly enough to limit their impact and devastation.
+The good news is that nation-state grade cyberattacks can be detected and responded to quickly enough to limit their impact and devastation.

 If the attacker is targeting your industry, but not your company specifically, you can elevate the level of protection by applying known cybersecurity hygiene measures such as:

 - Keeping up with known vulnerabilities and applying timely patching and software updates